stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 uvx copier copy git+https://github.com/stuartellis/tf-tasks my-project
 ```

 I recommend that you use a tool version manager to install copies of Terraform and OpenTofu.
 Consider using either [tenv](https://tofuutils.github.io/tenv/), which is specifically designed for TF tools, or the general-purpose [mise](https://mise.jdx.dev/) framework.
-The generated projects include a `.terraform-version` file so that your tool version manager can install the Terraform version that you specify.
+The generated projects include a `.terraform-version` file so that your tool version manager can immediately install and use the Terraform version that you specify.

 ## Usage